-The Friends Arena will become the home of local side AIK from the start of the 2013 season.
+The Friends Arena has become the home of local side AIK from the start of the 2013 season.
 In a referendum, the club’s fans chose the arena over the Tele2 Arena, which is currently still under construction.

 The Friends Arena is a multifunctional arena that can be easily adapted in size.
-It is expected to host multiple concerts and other large events each year.
+It is expected to host multiple concerts and other large events every year.
 It furthermore has a retractable roof that can be opened and closed in 20 minutes.